sokkhengg/learning/README.md

 # html
-Learning and reviewing html from AlgoExpert
+Learning and reviewing html, CSS, and JavaScript from AlgoExpert